 When the lower leg muscles get overused from constant wear and tear, a painful condition called shin splints can develop.
-This nagging injury is very common and can keep even the most seasoned athletes off their feet for weeks.
+This nagging injury is very common in running sports, keeping even the most seasoned athletes off their feet for weeks.

-People who experience shin splints describe their symptoms as tender-to-the-touch, with aching on either side of the shin bone.
+People with shin splints often describe their symptoms as tender-to-the-touch, with an aching sensation on either side of the shin bone.
 This dull, throbbing pain often appears during or right after exercise.
-Over time, chronic shin splint pain will leave the leg feeling fatigued, weakened, and numb.
+Over time, chronic shin splint pain will leave the leg feeling fatigued and weak.

 While rest and ice may help you recover, they don’t always address the underlying causes of shin splints.
 One of the factors contributing to shin splints is the presence of weakened muscles in the ankles, legs, and hips.

 To stay at the top of your game, add some lower body strength and stability exercises to your daily routine.
 Building strength and improving your balance can help reduce your risk of developing an overuse injury like shin splints.

 *Disclaimer: Always consult with your doctor before starting any exercise program.
 If you experience any numbness, tingling or reproduction of your symptoms, please contact your doctor.

 - Sit with a ball between your feet.

 - Push the inside of your feet inward and up against the ball.